Rape, abuses in palm oil fields linked to top beauty brands

 This combination of November 2020 photos shows the hands of five generations of women from a family that has worked on the same palm oil plantation since the early 1900s, ranging in age from 6 to 102.
 They each hold products made by iconic Western companies that source palm oil from Indonesia and Malaysia.
 (AP Photo)

-SUMATRA, Indonesia (AP) — The 16-year-old girl describes how her boss raped her amid the tall trees on an Indonesian palm oil plantation that feeds into some of the world’s best-known cosmetic brands.
+SUMATRA, Indonesia (AP) — With his hand clamped tightly over her mouth, she could not scream, the 16-year-old girl recalls – and no one was around to hear her anyway.
+She describes how her boss raped her amid the tall trees on an Indonesian palm oil plantation that feeds into some of the world’s best-known cosmetic brands.
 He then put an ax to her throat and warned her: Do not tell.

 Hundreds of miles away, Ita, a young wife, mourns the two babies she lost in the third trimester.
 She regularly lugged loads several times her weight throughout both pregnancies, fearing she would be fired if she did not.